uw-fhir/OpenMRS-FHIR-Webinars/Webinar-3-MF-FHIR-Dev-Setup/overview-post.md

 4. Start *Postman* and click the `satellite` button in the top corner.
 Click on the `Cookies` tab, and you should see a message that says `Interceptor Connected` and a green dot.

-5. Turn on Cookie caputre and put in your local dev address/port in the `Domains` section.
+5. Turn on Cookie capture and put in your local dev address/port in the `Domains` section.
 Your screen should look like this:

 ![Postman Setup](postman-cookies-setup.png)